 - If you live in a congregate setting (e.g., correctional and detention facilities, group homes) you should quarantine for 14 days and get tested to help further reduce the risk of transmission to others in these crowded settings.

 - If you work in a congregate setting or crowded workplace (e.g., meat and poultry processing and manufacturing plants), you do not need to quarantine, but testing is recommended.

 When fully vaccinated people should get tested for COVID-19:

 - When you live or work in a congregate or crowded setting and have been exposed to someone with COVID-19.

 Click for more from the CDC: general guidance, travel guidance and the scientific brief.
 Click here for our harm reduction guidance and graphics.

-The safest way to reduce the spread of COVID-19 is staying home and using phone or video to connect with others.
+For people who are not yet vaccinated or immunocompromised, the safest way to reduce the spread of COVID-19 is stay home when possible and wear a mask in public.
 If you gather in person, keep it:

 - outside with open air flow

 - small with people from no more than 3 households